zevilz/NagiosFail2banStatus/README.md

 */1 * * * * bash <full_path_to_script>
 ```

-Script creates log file in specified path and make it readable only for users in `nagios` group and for user `nagios`.
+Script creates/updates log file in specified path and make it readable only for users in `nagios` group and for user `nagios`.

 ## Changelog
 - 21.12.2017 - 1.0.0 - released